Telecominfraproject/oopt-gnpy/README.rst

 This program requires a list of connections to be estimated and the equipment library.
-The program computes performances for the list of services (accepts json or excel format) using the same spectrum propagation modules as transmission_main_example.py.
+The program computes performances for the list of services (accepts JSON or Excel format) using the same spectrum propagation modules as ``transmission_main_example.py``.
 Explanation on the Excel template is provided in the `Excel_userguide.rst <Excel_userguide.rst#service-sheet>`_.
-Template for the json format can be found here: `service-template.json
+Template for the JSON format can be found here: `service-template.json
 <service-template.json>`_.

 Contributing